Creating the Best Therapy Playroom for Effective Child Healing

 Enhancing Interior Spaces for Children with Autism: A Guide to Color and Light

-We were intrigued by the discoveries unearthed in these studies and felt compelled to share them.
+We are intrigued by the discoveries unearthed in these studies and feel compelled to share them.
 We aim to equip architects, designers and business owners who are creating autism centers, ABA therapy facilities, and other spaces dedicated to those on the spectrum.
 We hope these valuable insights help to craft environments better suited to the needs of these children.
-Read on for more.
+Read on to learn more.

 Understanding Autism

 Autism is characterized by difficulties in social communication and interaction.
-People with autism may also have sensory sensitivities, making them particularly sensitive to stimuli in their environment, such as colors and lights.
+People with autism may also have sensory sensitivities, making them particularly sensitive to stimuli in their environment.
+This includes sensitivity to colors and lights.

 Light and Color on the Autism Spectrum